hpflatorre/diff_pi_bot/LeddarOneSet9600Baud/README.md

-Arduino sketch to change Leddar One baudrate baud changes only take effect after repowering the Leddar
+Arduino sketch to change Leddar One baudrate.

+baud changes only take effect after repowering the Leddar